felipe-sanchez/dotemacs/.emacs.d/elpa/clues-theme-readme.txt

 cooling colors with a couple of flecks of light cream/brown/orange to break up any monotony, with yellow/gold rainbow-delimiters.

-Clues has become my working theme of choice since about 7/20, and with xterm-frobs.el, looks really excellent in the terminal as well as the GUI.
+Clues has become my working theme of choice since about 7/20/2013, and when used with xterm-frobs.el, it looks great in the terminal as well as the GUI.

 (deftheme clues